-15.6 How prevalent is child on child abuse?
+15.7 How prevalent is child on child abuse?

-Recent research suggests that child on child abuse is one of the most common forms of abuse affecting children in the UK.
-For example, more than four in ten teenage schoolgirls aged between 13 and 17 in England have experienced sexual coercion (Barter et al 2015).
-Two thirds of contact sexual abuse experienced by children aged 17 or under was perpetrated by someone who was also aged 17 or under (Radford et al 2011) and over a third of young boys in England admitted to watching porn and having negative attitudes towards women (University of Bristol and University of Central Lancashire, 2015).
-All staff should understand, that even if there are no reports in their school it does not mean it is not happening, it may be the case that it is just not being reported.
-Staff should therefore assume that child on child abuse is occurring and act accordingly.
+Recent research suggests that child on child abuse is the most common forms of abuse affecting children in the UK and has increased in the last 5 years, with many incidents in schools nationally occurring on site.
+All staff should therefore understand, that even if there are no reports in school it does not mean it is not happening, it may be the case that it is just not being reported.
+Staff should therefore assume that child on child abuse is occurring, be vigilant at all times, and act accordingly.

-15.7 What should I do if I suspect either that a child(ren) may be being abused, or that a child(ren) may be abusing others?
+15.8 What should staff do if they suspect either that a child(ren) may be being abused/exploited, or that a child(ren) may be abusing/exploiting others?

-If a member of staff thinks for whatever reason that a child(ren) may be at risk of abuse from another child or young person, or a group of perpetrators, or that a child(ren) may be abusing others, the member of staff should report their concern verbally to the DSL without delay in accordance with this policy, recording their concern after this.
-If a child(ren), whether they are the alleged victim or perpetrator is in immediate danger, or at risk of harm, a referral to Children's Social Care and/or the Police should be made immediately.
-All perpetrators and victims should have a referral.
+If a member of staff thinks for whatever reason that a child(ren) may be at risk of abuse/exploitation from another child or young person, or a group of perpetrators, or that a child(ren) may be abusing/exploiting others, the member of staff should report their concern verbally to the DSL without delay in accordance with this policy, recording their concern in writing after this.
+If a child(ren), whether they are the alleged victim or perpetrator is in immediate danger, or at risk of harm, a referral to Children's Social Care and/or the Police must be made immediately.
+Both perpetrators and victims must have a referral.
+Parents/carers must be informed of all situations and referrals, unless to do so would heighten risk to the child/others.

-15.8 How will the DSL respond to concerns of child on child abuse?
+15.9 How will the DSL respond to concerns of child-on-child abuse?

-In some situations, a child will make a direct disclosure of child on child abuse, or their peers may report something has occurred.
-Alternatively a staff member may raise a concern having witnessed or been told about an incident.
+In some situations, a child will make a direct disclosure of child-on-child abuse, or their peers may report something has occurred.
+Alternatively, a staff member may raise a concern having witnessed or been told about an incident by a child/parent.
 The DSL will discuss the behaviour with the member of staff raising the concern and will in all situations, take any immediate steps to ensure the safety of the victim(s) or any other child(ren) including the perpetrator.
-Where the DSL considers or suspects that the behaviour might constitute abuse, Children's Social Care will be contacted immediately and, in any event, within 24 hours of the DSL becoming aware of it.
-The DSL will discuss the incident with Children's Social Care and agree on a course of action, which may include (a) taking any steps to ensure the safety and wellbeing of any children affected; (b) further investigation; (c) referral to other agencies such as the police

-(where a crime may have been committed), CAMHS, a specialist harmful sexual behaviour team and/or youth offending services.
+Where the DSL considers or suspects that the behaviour might constitute abuse and/or exploitation, Children's Social Care will be contacted immediately.
+The DSL will discuss the incident with Children's Social Care and agree on a course of action, which may include (a) taking any steps to ensure the safety and wellbeing of any children affected; (b) further investigation; (c) referral to other agencies such as the Police (where a crime may have been committed), CAMHS, a specialist harmful sexual behaviour team, and/or youth offending services (or a combination of multiple referrals at the same time).